Chinese Stories in English

 The kids had decided to tiptoe up beside Blind Guy and pull his pants off without rousing him.
 When they got close, they were still a little worried.
 They were afraid Blind Guy would wake up suddenly and scare the heck out of them.
 Blind Guy’s ears were quite sensitive.

 This time, however, Blind Guy was really sound asleep and the kids striped his pants off without him even knowing it.
 Once they were off, the old man jumped up out of his chair like a fish out of water.
 One would think he’d gotten an electric shock.
-The revolutionary masses sometimes poked the
+The revolutionary masses sometimes poked the Four Bad Elements with electric prods, and the bad elements acted just like that when they got shocked.

 The kids found that Blind Guy’s pubic hair hadn’t fallen off at all.
 It was very dark and grew all around his thing.
 The thing was waiving back and forth and looked potent.
 The kids were a little bit envious of his pubic hair.
 After a moment, the old man realized that he didn’t have any pants on and covered himself with his hands.